dfelinto/blender-manual/manual/render/workbench/sampling.rst

    With this option selected no anti-aliasing will be applied.

 Single Pass Anti-Aliasing
-   Scene will be rendered with a post process anti-aliasing pass.
+   Scene will be rendered with a post-process anti-aliasing pass.

 Multisample
    The scene will be rendered multiple times with a slight offset.